-There may still be a few more weeks to go before 2019 draws to a close, but it’s a pretty safe bet what my game-of-the-year will be.
-Unless something comes along next month and absolutely blows me away, Eastshade by Eastshade Studios is the title I’ll remember most and which has now earned a worthy spot on my favourites list.
+There may be a few more weeks to go before 2019 ends, but it’s a pretty safe bet what my game-of-the-year will be.
+Unless something comes along next month and absolutely blows me away, Eastshade by Eastshade Studios is the title which is now on my favourites list.

 It’s one of the most beautiful releases I’ve ever played, both in terms of feeling and artwork.
 Imagine picking up an open-world RPG where you can meet colourful characters, do your bit to help them and take in wonderful scenery but without any enemies or fighting to put you on guard.
 This lack of action won’t appeal to all gamers but for those looking for a calming experience, it means you can fully absorb its atmosphere and bask in Eastshade’s rosy glow.

 It was bittersweet when the end credits rolled because I just didn’t want to leave and I’ve been looking for a game with similar feels since.
 So when I received an email this month about the Kickstarter campaign for Book of Travels, it seemed like just the thing I’d been waiting for.
 Shelter and Meadow developer Might and Delight is advertising its new project as a ‘serene online RPG’, and there’s something about the description on the Steam page that makes me think of Eastshade.